devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

     test('Initial State is an empty list', () {...}); //Snippet 38

-    test('Stream many Events and see if the State is emitted in correct order', () {
+    test('Stream many Events and see if the State is emitted in the correct order', () {
       //Set Up
       Wisdom wisdom1 = Wisdom(id: 1, text: "Back up your pictures", type: "tech");
       Wisdom wisdom2 = Wisdom(id: 2, text: "Wash your ears", type: "Mum's Advice");